debanga-r-hazarika/Portfolio-Improved/README.md

 # Modern Tech Portfolio

 A modern, responsive portfolio website built with React, TypeScript, and Tailwind CSS.
 Features a clean design, dark mode support, smooth animations, and an admin panel for dynamic content management.
-This portfolio showcases professional work, skills, and provides an interactive way to connect with visitors.

 ## 🚀 Features